 Adding a course: An ABE student may add a class if space is available prior to the first class meeting of the course.
-Students contact their academic advisor to complete the appropriate registration forms for the addition according to the Registration Procedure outlined above.
-No class may be added after the class has already begun.
+Students must contact their academic advisor to complete the appropriate registration forms for the addition according to the Registration Procedure outlined above.
+No class may be added after the first class meeting has begun.